paulscherrerinstitute/cam_server/README.md

 ##### Configuration parameters for pipeline\_type = _'processing'_
 - **image\_background** (Default _None_): Background to subtract from the original image.
 - **image\_background_enable** (Default _False_): Enable or disable the image_background subtraction.
+   If set to _"passive"_ then the background is fetched and, instead of being applied to the image, is sent to the processing function, within the parameters, with the key name "background_data".
 - **image\_threshold** (Default _None_): Minimum value of each pixel.
 Pixels below the threshold are converted to 0.
 - **image\_region\_of\_interest** (Default _None_): Crop the image before processing.
 - **image\_good\_region** (Default _None_): Good region to use for fits and slices.